 Copper

-No copper exceedances of hardness-dependent toxicity criteria were observed throughout the 2019-2020 sampling events.
+No confirmed copper exceedances of hardness-dependent toxicity criteria were observed throughout the 2019-2020 sampling events.
 The most elevated copper value (8.16 ug/L) was observed on July 24, 2019 in the Kenai River mainstem at the Slikok Creek confluence.
-While a CCC value was not available this sampling event, a comparison to copper CCC values at the two nearest mainstem sites downstream on July 21, 2019 (Poacher’s Cove, CCC = 4.55 ug/L) and upstream (Soldotna Bridge, CCC = 4.52 ug/L) (Table 2) suggests that copper likely did exceed the toxicity criterion for this sampling event.
-Copper results at this site in 2020 (0.372 – 0.515 ug/L) were substantially lower.
-Due to the range of data observed in Slikok Creek and its proximity to potential anthropogenic sources, more intensive monitoring is warranted, including longitudinal survey(s) and/or more frequent sampling along with examination of potential point sources within the watershed.
+While a CCC value was not available at this site for this sampling event, a comparison to copper CCC values at two nearby mainstem sites downstream on July 21, 2019 (Poacher’s Cove, CCC = 4.55 ug/L) and upstream (Soldotna Bridge, CCC = 4.52 ug/L) (Table 2) suggests that copper may have exceeded the toxicity criterion for this sampling event.
+Due to the range of data observed in Slikok Creek and its proximity to potential anthropogenic sources, more intensive monitoring is warranted, including longitudinal survey(s) and/or cross-sectional sampling along with examination of potential point sources within the watershed.

-Other elevated copper samples include those from Upper No Name creek and Lower Beaver Creek during spring 2019, likely the product of the rapid flush of nutrients and sediment associated with the spring snow melt freshet.
-Data to identify the seasonal patterns within 2020 was unavailable, as spring sampling did not occur that year.
-Notably elevated copper samples were also observed at the City of Kenai Docks sites on July 24, 2019 and July 21, 2020, which could potentially be associated with precipitation trends leading up to that date, although this mechanism has not yet been studied for this dataset.
+Other elevated copper samples include those from Upper No Name creek and Lower Beaver Creek during spring 2019, possibly the product of the rapid flush of nutrients and sediment associated with the spring snow melt freshet.
+Other elevated copper samples were also observed at the City of Kenai Docks sites on July 24, 2019 and July 21, 2020, which could potentially be associated with precipitation trends leading up to that date, although this mechanism has not yet been studied for this dataset.

 Annual sampling for copper will continue at these and other sites in order to monitor for future exceedances or trending changes over time.

-Zinc exceedances
+Zinc

 Zinc exceedances of hardness-dependent toxicity criteria in 2019-2020 were observed throughout the sampling area in 2019-2020, including six of nine tributary sites and five of ten mainstem sites.
-Zinc exceedances suggested clear spatial and temporal trends throughout our sampling sites.
-Exceedances were observed primarily in the lower and estuary sections of the Kenai River (river mile 0 to 23, Figure 1), the segment of river that flows through the highest concentrations of development within the Kenai River watershed.
-Located throughout these developed areas are numerous potential anthropogenic sources of copper and zinc, including thousands of impervious surfaces, daily tire wear and brake use, motor oil, fertilizer and pesticides (KWF, 2017).
+Zinc exceedances suggested clear spatial trend..
+Exceedances were observed primarily in the lower and estuary sections of the Kenai River (river mile 0 to 23, Figure 1), the segment of river that flows through the highest concentration of development within the Kenai River watershed.
+Located throughout these developed areas are numerous potential anthropogenic sources of copper and zinc, including impervious surfaces, tire and break dust, motor oil, fertilizer and pesticides (KWF, 2017).
 No exceedances were observed at Jim’s Landing, Skilak Lake Outlet, or Lower Funny River, sites which have minimal potential for anthropogenic influence.

-The sampling event on April 30, 2019, where zinc exceedances were simultaneously observed at three tributary and five mainstem sites, suggests a region-wide meteorological process such as snowmelt or precipitation helped to drive the elevated concentrations.
+(Temporal trends…) The sampling event on April 30, 2019, where zinc exceedances were simultaneously observed at three tributary and five mainstem sites, suggests a region-wide meteorological process such as snowmelt or precipitation helped to drive the elevated concentrations and warrants further investigation.

 Annual sampling for zinc will continue at these and other sites in order to monitor for future exceedances or trending changes over time.